 If you want to change a subscription from automatic to manual renewal method from admin, this is possible by setting a flag on the order used to purchase the subscription.
 For more information, see the guide to changing a Subscription from automatic to manual renewals.

 Changing a subscription from manual renewals to automatic renewals is more complicated, and only some payment gateways support it.
-Read the guide to charging recurring payments for manually added subscriptions for information on setting up automatic payments with a payment gateways which support it.
+Read the guide to charging recurring payments for manually added subscriptions for information on setting up automatic payments with a payment gateway which supports it.

 If you need to switch from manual to automatic renewals for a different payment gateway, contact the author of the payment gateway extension for advice on how to achieve it.